-Oeschinensee is probably one of the most popular lakes in Switzerland and we decided to hike there in winter, just to have a look how it all looks when there is snow all around in the mountains.
-In summer time it looks spectacular and you can even swim there 🙂
+Oeschinensee is probably one of the most popular lakes in Switzerland and we decided to hike there in winter, just to have a look at how it all looks when there is snow all around in the mountains.
+In the summertime, it looks spectacular and you can even swim there 🙂

 Oeschinensee is very close to the city called Kandersteg in Switzerland.

 You can reach it by train or by your own car.

 The trip by train from Zürich would take you around 2 hours, you will have to change the train once in Bern.
 It is a pretty popular destination so trains go that direction quite often.
 You can check all the latest schedules and prices right here: Swiss trains.